benstone1/RxSwiftIntroduction/README.md

 ### BehaviorSubject

 When subscribing to a BehaviorSubject, however, you will immediately receive its most recent event.
-Because of this, BehaviorSubject's must be created with an initial state to give to observers.
+Because of this, BehaviorSubject must be created with an initial state to give to observers.

 ```swift
 let disposeBag = DisposeBag()